Ritchey Ambassador Local Rides - Ryan Le Garrec (film maker)

 Next up on the Ritchey Ambassador Local Rides series here on the Ritchey Blog is film maker, photographer, and all-around great guy Ryan Le Garrec giving us a glimpse into his pandemic lockdown riding near his home in Portugal.

 Welcome to Ritchey Ambassador Local Rides - a series on the Ritchey Blog where Ritchey ambassadors from around the world give us a little glimpse into their favorite local rides – what they've ridden a lot during pandemic lockdowns.
 This post is from our friend Ryan Le Garrec, a film maker from France who currently calls Portugal home.
 This ride highlights Ryan's experience of riding Ericeira-Santa Cruz-Mafra-Sintra-Ericeira - about 180km with around 3000 meters of climbing.
-Check out Ryan's for a taste of his work.
+Check out Ryan's web site for a taste of his work.

 There is no place like home, and yet home can turn into a jail,